LAGkitty/key_automation-KEY-ACTIVATION-TOOL-/README.md

 - Add spaces every N characters
 - Customize spacing frequency

-### Deletion Options
+### Deletion
 - Auto-delete after typing
 - Choose between character or word deletion
 - Set deletion count and timing

+### Timing
+- Typing speed slider (logarithmic, up to 10,000 cps)
+- Per-key delay
-- Configure retry cycles
+- Pause between cycles
+- Post-Enter delay

 ### Controls
-- Choose between hold or toggle mode
+- Hold, Toggle, or Single mode
 - Select activation key from dropdown
-- View keyboard layout for reference

-## Safety Features
+## Safety & Disclaimer

-- **Entertainment purposes only**: This tool is designed for entertainment and demonstration purposes
+- Entertainment purposes only: This tool is designed for entertainment and demonstration purposes
-- **Configurable timing**: All operations have adjustable delays to prevent system overload
+- Configurable timing: All operations have adjustable delays to prevent system overload
-- **Error handling**: Robust error handling prevents crashes
+- Error handling: Robust error handling prevents crashes
-- **Easy stop**: Multiple ways to stop the automation
+- Easy stop: Multiple ways to stop the automation

-## Technical Details

-- Built with Python tkinter for the GUI
-- Uses pyautogui for key simulation
-- pynput for global key listening
-- Threading for non-blocking automation
-- Cross-platform compatibility

-## Disclaimer

-This tool is created for entertainment and educational purposes only.
+**Disclaimer:** This tool is created for entertainment and educational purposes only.
 Users are responsible for ensuring they comply with all applicable laws and terms of service of any software or games they use this tool with.